Official 2026 Rates · Verified

 What about non-employment income for non-residents?expand_more

-Non-employment income (such as director fees, rental income, and consultant fees) earned by non-residents is taxed at a flat rate of 24% (the prevailing corporate tax rate for certain income types, or withholding tax rates).
+Non-employment income (such as director fees, rental income, and consultant fees) earned by non-residents is generally taxed at a flat rate of 24% (the non-resident individual top marginal rate, raised from 22% with effect from YA2024).
 Interest, royalties, and certain payments are subject to withholding tax at varying rates.

 Who is considered a non-resident for tax purposes in Singapore?expand_more